vinniefalco/LuaBridgeDemo/README.md

 from 5.1.2.
 [Lua][4] is a powerful, fast, lightweight, embeddable scripting language.

-This is what the application looks like:
+This is the LuaBridge Demo application, and the corresponding registration code to export classes `A` and `B` to Lua.

 <a href="https://github.com/vinniefalco/LuaBridgeDemo">
 <img src="http://vinniefalco.github.com/LuaBridgeDemo/LuaBridgeDemoScreenshot.png">